 About PJ Kavanagh

-P J Kavanagh (b.
-1931) is the author of eight books of poems, an essayist and travel-writer, a novelist, and editor of the poems of Ivor Gurney; he has received the Cholmondely Award for Poetry, the Guardian Fiction Prize, and the Richard Hillary Prize for his memoir The Perfect Stranger.
-In addition to this literary career, he has been an actor, lecturer, journalist and broadcaster, all after serving in the Army during the Korean War, where he was wounded in action.
+P J Kavanagh (1931 – 2015) was the author of eight books of poems, an essayist and travel-writer, a novelist, and editor of the poems of Ivor Gurney; he received the Cholmondely Award for Poetry, the Guardian Fiction Prize, and the Richard Hillary Prize for his memoir The Perfect Stranger.
+In addition to this literary career, he was an actor, lecturer, journalist and broadcaster, all after serving in the Army during the Korean War, where he was wounded in action.

 His poetry, while it can deal with more unusual experiences – commandeering a paper house while in Korea in ‘The Spring’, or simply the “hawthorn explosion” in ‘Whitsun’ – is keener to deal with what is human, a word he stresses in his introduction to the reading.
 A bittersweet awareness of his children growing up informs ‘A Single Tree’, for example; several others are founded on the experience of bereavement, and range from heartbroken to envisioning his late wife, in ‘A Ghost Replies’, persuading him to mourn less singlemindedly.

 There is also a religious urge that suffuses Kavanagh’s poetry, such as ‘Thanks’, where a questioning mind examines gratitude as it is given.
 In ‘Dome’, this quizzical attention is brought to bear on the poet himself, and what it is to be human, to be this particular human, in a world that is “not homely but it is my home.”